Mavyret (glecaprevir and pibrentasvir)

 What are the possible side effects of Mavyret?

-The most common side effects experienced by patients taking Mavyret in clinical trials were headache and fatigue.
-Any side effect that does not go away should be mentioned to your doctor.1
+The most common side effects experienced by patients taking Mavyret in clinical trials were headache and fatigue.1

 Mavyret has a black box warning, the strictest warning from the U.S. Food and Drug Administration (FDA) because of its potential to cause a reactivation of hepatitis B virus, which may result in liver failure and may lead to death.
 Patients should be tested for current or prior HBV before using Mavyret.
 People who have previously had an HBV infection should be closely monitored while using Mavyret as well as after treatment has concluded.
 The risk of reactivation of a prior HBV infection is increased in patients who are taking certain immunosuppressant or chemotherapy drugs.1